bgstack15/bgconf/usr/share/doc/bgconf/README.txt

 * Sun Nov 19 2017 B Stack <bgstack15@gmail.com> 0.1-12
 - Updated and fixed dconf.sh and xfconf.sh to find the running DE a better way again
+- Fixed script calls to updateval.py for bgscripts 1.3-0
+- Updated vimrc with tabstop info
+- Updated Firefox for version 57 extensions, which requires some custom logic.